Traditional kokeshi ningyo are Japanese dolls with a colourful history and controversial reputation.

-Kokeshi were originally souvenirs for Japanese tourists and offered entertainment to children but developed into something much more.
-The dolls are fascinating, shocking, sad or mundane depending on the perspective. click below to read on..
+Kokeshi were originally souvenirs for Japanese tourists and offered entertainment to children.
+However, they developed into something much more.
+The dolls are fascinating, shocking, sad or mundane depending on the perspective.

 During the Edo period, kokeshi were the guardians of children and keepers of their souls.
 The dolls would watch over their child owners as they grew up and keep them from harm.

 Naruko type kokeshi have a head which can be twisted to create a squeaking sound to imitate a child crying.
 The dolls were perhaps images of the children themselves.